 We’re here to help.
 In this epic guide for preventing and treating ingrown hairs, we walk you through what causes them, how to treat them, how to prevent them, and what products to use in your hair removal routine.

-Although anyone can get ingrown hairs, they’re most common among people with coarse or curly hair.
-They often occur when a hair follicle becomes clogged with dead skin cells.
-We shed about 600,000 particles of skin every hour.
-If those particles - also known as the "dead layer" or the stratum corneum - aren’t removed, they trap hairs under the epidermis, causing ingrowns.
+What Causes Ingrown Hairs?Ingrown hairs, also known as razor bumps, occur after shaving and are most common for people with coarse or curly hair.
+As our hair follicles become clogged with dead skin cells- we shed about 600,000 particles of skin every hour- they trap hairs under the epidermis, causing ingrowns.

 A similar occurrence happens when epilating.
 An epilator is similar to an electric shaver.
 It has a rotating head of tweezers that traps hairs and pulls them from the root as it is run across the skin.
-This creates the same damaging effect as waxing.
+This results in the same damaging effect as waxing.

 How to Treat Ingrown Hairs